Believe it or not, dogs can suffer from allergies as well as cause them. In fact, allergies are all too common among

 As in humans, allergies are caused by an immune system that overreacts to an everyday substance, such as fleas, pollen, or a certain food.

 Atopic dermatitis is genetic.
-An affected dog inherits a tendency to develop skin problems from pollen, grasses and trees, dust mites, or mold spores.
+An affected dog inherits a tendency to develop skin problems, generally from pollen, grasses and trees, dust mites, or mold spores.

 It usually begins with a seasonal reaction to pollen when the dog is young and progresses until the dog is allergic to many different substances year-round.
 Skin irritation tends to appear around the eyes, mouth, armpits, stomach, and anal area.
 Ear infections are also common.

 Your vet can run a skin or blood test to see what’s causing the problem, although these aren’t always totally accurate, and medication can interfere with the results.
 Your dog shouldn’t have prednisone for a month before the test, or antihistamines for ten days before.

 Steroids and antihistamines can make your dog less itchy, but the only real treatment is tight flea control in the house and yard, as well as on the dog.
 Luckily, there are many options for flea prevention.

 The allergy usually shows up as a skin problem, such as itching, rashes, and hot spots — warm spots of infected skin.
 Some dogs may have stomach upset as well, with chronic diarrhea or vomiting.